Best tax-free cash ISAs 2021

 Here's our pick of the top fixed-rate ISAs, taking into account the interest rate, minimum deposit and term:

-Access: Open by post, access online, by post or by phone
+Access: Open online, access online or by phone

 Transfers in allowed?
 Yes